-For this reporting period, 81% of the surveys reported overall satisfaction with the TCEQ.
-Even with this high value (which is higher than the previous reporting period), we strive to do better.
+For this reporting period, 74% of the surveys reported overall satisfaction with the TCEQ.
+With this value (which is lower than the previous reporting period), we strive to do better.
 This section suggests opportunities to improve our survey data, increase the amount of survey data, and most importantly, improve our services.